spack/spack/lib/spack/docs/getting_started.rst

 As long as it works, the recommended way to tell Spack to use the system-supplied OpenSSL is to add the following to ``packages.yaml``.
 Note that the ``@system`` "version" means "I don't care what version it is, just use what is there."
-This is appropraite for OpenSSL, which has a stable API.
+This is appropriate for OpenSSL, which has a stable API.